-

 Rising Above the Waves: Living and Thriving with Autism

+By Addie.
 Diagnosed with autism at the age of five, Addie began her journey of self-discovery at thirteen, when she became more aware of her condition.
 Rather than viewing her diagnosis as a limitation, she embraced it as an opportunity to build resilience and reshape her perspective.
-Now a Life Coach with over 700 clients, she is Continue reading
+Now a Life Coach with over 700 clients,… Continue reading

 -